Best Salad Spinner

 Analysis and Test Results

-Our lead tester identified five categories of importance to contrast performance and features between the nine spinners.
+Our lead tester identified five categories of importance to contrast performance and features between the ten spinners.
 The five metrics used were water removal, dirt removal, ease of spinning, ease of braking, and ease of cleaning.
 After 20 hours of testing per unit, these factors helped to create a holistic appraisal and understanding.